Michaelangel007/easing/README.md

 We can apply all sorts of "time warping" to produce many different interesting effects.

-In once sense, you could say that `easing` is a function that "warps time".
+In one sense you could say that `easing` is a function that "warps time".

 Let's investigate and optimize them.